barryclark/jekyll-now/reading_list.md

 permalink: /reading_list/
 ---
 ## 2020
+__Non-Fiction__
  - How to Write a Lot by Paul J. Silva, PhD
  - A PhD IS NOT ENOUGH! by Peter J. Feibelman, PhD
  - On Writing Well by William Zinsser
+ __Fiction__
+  - The 7 1/2 Deaths of Evelyn Hardcastle by Stuart Turton
+  - Tiamat's Wrath by James S. A. Corey
+  - The Last Wish: Introducing The Witcher by Andrzej Sapkowski

+## 2019
+__Non-Fiction__
+ - The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee, MD __Fiction__
+  - The 7 1/2 Deaths of Evelyn Hardcastle by Stuart Turton
+  - Nemesis Games by James S. A. Corey
+  - Babylon's Ashes by James S. A. Corey
+  - Persepolis Rising by James S. A. Corey